 Diversity, Equity, Inclusion, Cultural Competency; Unity

-The Citizens' Unity Commission's mission is to promote the value of diversity, equity, and inclusion through programs and events that create and increase opportunities for communities to learn and grow together.
+The Department of Diversity, Equity, and Inclusion's mission is to promote the value of diversity, equity, and inclusion through programs and events that create and increase opportunities for communities to learn and grow together.
 We ensure fair and impartial access to better social and environmental outcomes in the City of Hampton.
 By partnering with community members and stakeholders, two citizen-based commissions, a youth advisory group, and internal staff, we provide proactive and reactive support to accomplish the city's Diversity, Equity and Inclusion (D.E.I.) strategic goals, and commitments.